 You can create multiple hooks targeting different domains (e.g., src/auth/**, src/api/**).

 A Power bundles MCP tools, steering files, and hook definitions into a single installable package.
-The Unleash Power is the recommended way to distribute the integration across teams and projects.
+The Unleash Power is the recommended way to distribute the integration across teams and projects, and is published as a public repository at github.com/Unleash/unleash-kiro-power.
+The example structure and files below mirror that repository; install it directly from GitHub or fork it to customize for your team.

 The POWER.md file defines activation keywords and onboarding instructions.